rzfq-sgiri/ytds/README.md

-# ytds
+# Video Downloader (Youtube)

-Video Downloader Streamlit Platform
+This is video downloader for youtube using yt-dlp libraries.